Philanthropy & Tikkun Olam

 Why this belongs in a rebuilt library

-The stronger rewrite is not "local man does good deed."
+The stronger frame is bigger than "local man does good deed."

 It is a profile of someone who grasped that some public failures are easiest to fix when somebody stops respecting their smallness.
 Levy saw a policy embarrassment disguised as a modest invoice.
 Instead of admiring the problem from a distance, he zeroed it out.